Leader of company that flies Trump 2020 flag warns of layoffs if president isn’t reelected

-“If President Trump and the Republicans win, DMC will hopefully be able to continue operating, more or less as it has been operating lately,” the letter reads, according to WESH 2 News, which obtained it through one of the company’s employees.
+“If President Trump and the Republicans win, DMC will hopefully be able to continue operating, more or less as it has been operating lately,” the letter reads, according to WESH, which obtained it through one of the company’s employees.

 “However, if Biden and the Democrats win, DMC could be forced to begin permanent layoffs, beginning in late 2020 and/or early 2021,” the letter continues.